Pradeep Kumar Majhi: 2009 Lok Sabha Elections

 He was nominated by the Congress party to contest the Lok Sabha elections 2009 from Nabarangpur in Odisha.
 He won the 2009 Lok Sabha election by a margin of 30830 votes.
 During his tenure as a parliamentarian among others he played a decisive role in Food Corporation of India procuring maize at MSP from Nabarangpur farmers.

+Biju Janata Dal

+and joined BJD in a Mishran Parba.